 Fire Prevention reduces three hazards through regular maintenance, inspection, and testing of the methods to ensure they operate correctly and are effective during a fire in your building.

-- For Example, in addition to adhering to The National Fire Protection Association (NFPA) standards and local fire codes, you should regular risk assessments to identify potential hazards and improve weak areas within the facility that pose a threat.
+- For Example, in addition to adhering to The National Fire Protection Association (NFPA) standards and local fire codes, you should perform regular risk assessments to identify potential hazards and improve weak areas within the facility that pose a threat.

-- Identify and resolve deficiencies sources within the facility that emit heat or combustible, are flammable, or make the building more susceptible to fire.
+- Identify and resolve deficiencies sources within the facility that emit heat or are combustible, are flammable, or make the building more susceptible to fire.

-- Adhere to fire regulations and NFPA Standards
+- Adhere to fire regulations and NFPA Standards.

 - Regularly train staff on fire prevention practices.